 - Corporate or partnership tax returns for the past five (5) years for both Federal and State.

-- Year-end financial statements for past five (5) years if not contained in tax returns.
-If there are computer generated financial statements, those should be provided in electronic form along with a paper copy.
+- Year-end financial statements for past five (5) years if not contained in your returns.
+If there are computer-generated financial statements, those should be provided in electronic form along with a paper copy.

 Estate Planning Documents